objektwerks/scalablytyped/README.md

 >Clearly, to accommodate ***all*** Chart.js registrable components, registrar.Registrar would ***require*** additional work.

+>Currently, this project supports ChartType.bar, ChartType.line and ChartType.pie.
+Simply edited the ChartType in App.

 >I suspect the ScalaJs community ***needs*** a custom Chart.js component - to help developers avoid these and other Chart.js pitfalls.

 Install